Lele/node-pseudo-rbac/README.md

     next()
   })

-  // req.user must be defined like the resource we want to test permissions on app.get('/:ticketId',myAuthMiddleware, rbac.can('read', 'ticket'), myGetTicketController)
+  // req.user e req["resourceName"] should be defined like the resource we want to test permissions on app.get('/:ticketId',myAuthMiddleware, rbac.can('read', 'ticket'), myGetTicketController)
 ```